heliostatic/SFPD-Open-Email/Bibliography.md

 “What is PACER?.” http://pacer.uscourts.gov/pacerdesc.html (Accessed May 2, 2010).

+Babchuk, W. A. n.d.
+“Grounded Theory 101: Strategies for Research and Practice.” in Proceedings of the 28th Annual Midwest Research-to-Practice Conference in Adult, Continuing, and Community Education.
+Chicago: Northeastern Illinois University.

+Barber, Grayson.
+2006.
+“Personal Information in Government Records: Protecting the Public Interest in Privacy.”
+Saint Louis University Public Law Review 25:63.

+Barber, Grayson.
+2001.
+“Uneasy Access: Court Records Online.”
+New Jersey Law Journal 163.

 Blanchette, J. F, and D. G Johnson.
 2002.
 “Data retention and the panoptic society: The social benefits of forgetfulness.”
 The Information Society 18:33–45.

+Boyle, James.
+1997.
+“Foucault in Cyberspace: Surveillance, Sovereignty, and Hardwired Censors.”
+University of Cincinnati Law Review 66:177.

+Charmaz, K. 2005.
+Grounded theory : Methods for the 21st century.
+London ;;Thousand Oaks  Calif: SAGE Publications.

 Cohen, Julie E. 2008.
 “Privacy, Visibility, Transparency, and Exposure.”
 University of Chicago Law Review 75:181.

+Foucault, Michel.
+1995.
+Discipline and punish : the birth of the prison.
+2nd ed.
+New York: Vintage Books.

 Fu, Helen.
 2010.
 “When public records are less than public: How governments try to use copyright to limit access to data » Nieman Journalism Lab.” http://www.niemanlab.org/2010/04/when-public-records-are-less-than-public-how-governments-try-to-use-copyright-to-limit-access-to-data/?utm_source=feedburner&utm_medium=feed&utm_campaign=Feed%3A+NiemanJournalismLab+%28Nieman+Journalism+Lab%29 (Accessed May 2, 2010).